anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 Introduction
 ===
-The awesomeness of the lib that might surprise you...
+The awesomeness of the testing style that might surprise you...

 In _Declarative Testing_, the framework here does the job for us behind the scene i.e.
 + Making Http calls to the target end-point, with our request payload